alyboba/cfms-website.github.io/src/site/_news/cfms-launches-safe-spaces-lets-get-real.md

 Details: **Sunday April 15th at 5-6PM EST**

 To participate, please **register [here](https://docs.google.com/forms/d/e/1FAIpQLSe4fpKkHl3IqIYy199UZaHZREY4h5bIkzfWY_CoWblSNPxCBQ/viewform)** to obtain the teleconference number for the session.
-If possible please register by Saturday April 14th at 11:59 pm ET to guarantee receipt of teleconference details ahead of the event, however late registration will be accepted. &nbsp;
+If possible please register by Saturday April 14th at 11:59 pm ET to guarantee receipt of teleconference details ahead of the event, however late registration will be accepted.

 > For questions, please contact:
 >